F5Networks/f5-declarative-onboarding/docs/authentication.rst

 Authentication and Authorization
 --------------------------------

-Authorization to invoke AS3 includes authorization to GET declarations stored in AS3.
+Authorization to invoke Declarative Onboarding includes authorization to GET declarations stored in Declarative Onboarding.

-Authorization to deploy a declaration to localhost (which means changing a BIG-IP configuration) gets subsumed into authorization to invoke AS3.
-That is, if you have administrator credentials for a BIG-IP running AS3 you can use AS3 to configure that BIG-IP.
+Authorization to deploy a declaration to localhost (which means changing a BIG-IP configuration) gets subsumed into authorization to invoke Declarative Onboarding.
+That is, if you have administrator credentials for a BIG-IP running Declarative Onboarding you can use Declarative Onboarding to configure that BIG-IP.

-To deploy a declaration to some other target BIG-IP (not localhost) you must supply AS3 with some credential (an access token or a name-and-passphrase combination) AS3 can use to authenticate to the target.
+To deploy a declaration to some other target BIG-IP (not localhost) you must supply Declarative Onboarding with some credential (an access token or a name-and-passphrase combination) Declarative Onboarding can use to authenticate to the target.
 The role associated with that credential must have authorization to modify the target's configuration.